 Being farther south of town the restaurant is an uncrowded relaxed place to hang out.
 The amenities are what you would expect in a remote beach bar so don’t expect anything fancy.
-There is a small fee they charge for water access, something around $3 to $5 USD.
+There is a small fee they charge for water access.
 But really, they just want you to buy food and drinks, so if you buy enough stuff, they will most likely wave the shore access fee.

 Honorable Mention.
 Not specifically a snorkeling location, but it’s one of the best public beaches in Cozumel and a perfect spot for first time beginner snorkelers to practice.
 Great sandy beach with a gentle entrance, very little waves and a handful of rocks to explore.
 Intermediate snorkelers would get bored here, but it’s also a great spot to hang out for the day.
 Beautiful wide-open beach with nothing else around it.
 Walk south along the beach into seclusion as far as you like.